kmaterna/elastic_stresses_py/README.md

 * Read user-defined input files (based on EQ lat/lon, source parameters, etc.)

 ### Specs: ###
-This code uses Python3.
-It requires you to have Ben Thompson's Okada Python wrapper on your pythonpath.
+This code uses Python3, numpy, and matplotlib.
+It requires you to have Ben Thompson's Okada Python wrapper on your pythonpath (https://github.com/tbenthompson/okada_wrapper).
+The original Okada documentation can be found at http://www.bosai.go.jp/study/application/dc3d/DC3Dhtml_E.html.
 The elastic parameters mu and lamda are set in configure_calc.py.
 By convention, right lateral strike slip is positive, and reverse dip slip is positive.
 Strike is defined from 0 to 360 degrees, clockwise from north; dip is defined from 0 to 90 degrees by the right hand rule.

 Example with two vertical strike-slip faults, one source (green) and one receiver (blue):
 ![CoulombCalc](https://github.com/kmaterna/Elastic_stresses_py/blob/master/Example/Python_Displacement_model.png)